-I enjoy their transitions when performing the solo parts, their harmonies are always on point and carrying a perfect amount of emotion, individually they are insanely good, displaying a consistency and control over their performance and vocal range – respectively – that impresses time and time again.
+I enjoy their transitions when performing the solo parts, their harmonies are always on point and carry a perfect amount of emotion, individually they are insanely good, displaying consistency and control over their performance and vocal range – respectively – that impresses time and time again.

 I couldn’t think of a better way to wrap up this CD.
 Top marks yet again.

-Let me get this straight: Marine Entertainment is not that fond of promoting their artists, which explains why Kashicomi are not that known among fans of seiyuu music.
+Let me get this straight: Marine Entertainment is not that fond of promoting its artists, which explains why Kashicomi is not that known among fans of seiyuu music.

 At the same time, I really don’t have an explanation as to why so many people sleep on this duo.
 Even with the lack of promotion, if you look hard enough for seiyuu units, you’ll come across them as they are among the best currently active in the music industry.

 Then, if you are a fan of theirs, you know that Kashicomi brings rock music to the table + 2 of the most underrated singers among male seiyuu – who happen to have massive vocal range and skills.

 In my books, that’s a recipe for a good time and plenty of quality music.